aliraghebi/laravel-wallet/docs/guide/core/withdraw.md

 It is simple!

 ## Advanced Usage

 In some cases, you may need to store additional information for a transaction, such as its purpose or a description.
 To handle this, you can pass an object of type `TransactionExtra`.

+- Passing a `uuid` helps prevent creating duplicate transactions, as it must be unique.
+- The `purpose` field is a string (up to 48 characters) that is indexed in the database, allowing you to efficiently query transactions by their purpose.

 ```php
 $extra = new TransactionExtra(
     uuid: '7eaa8494-0ce3-4640-819d-8934be5a9c05',